As leaders take on more complex and significant assignments, they frequently notice they behave in ways that are no longer effective.

 - Pausing between sentences

-- Being deliberate with when you contribute in groups and when not to
+- Being deliberate with when to contribute in groups and when not to

 - Saying no without an explanation